 That’s all there is to that part!
 Pretty easy so far, right?
 Now, let’s tackle the burlap sign.

 First you’ll need a piece of burlap fabric about 14″wide x 16″long.
 If you need help cutting burlap, I have a quick video tutorial for you to show you how to cut straight lines and get some frayed edges.
-Watch by clicking here!
+Make sure to check it out at the top or side of the page!

 Upload it into Cricut Design Space, size it to how you want, and cut it out in mirror image on heat transfer vinyl.
 For a more detailed tutorial on adding HTV to burlap, click here.